geraldgsh/game-library/README.md

 ### Remove

-5. Add a button on each book’s display to remove the book from the library.
-You will need to associate your DOM elements with the actual book objects in some way.
+5. Add a button on each game’s display to remove the game from the library.
+You will need to associate your DOM elements with the actual game objects in some way.
 One easy solution is giving them a data-attribute that corresponds to the index of the library array.

 ```javascript
 function render() {